-Artist Jason Donahue works at the Idle Hand tattoo studio in the Lower Haight district of San Francisco.
-His work has shades of Tamara de Lempicka, often with Native American themes.
+Artist Jason Donahue works at Liberty Tattoo in Seattle.
+His work often features Native American themes.
 His minimal use of colour is both subtle and striking, and his style looks great on both smaller hand pieces and larger coverings.

 Not only is this artist a sublime master of his craft, he also has a very cool name.
 Adriaan Machete is the kind of name you expect from a tattoo artist.
 Check out this awesome, if gruesome, leg design: vibrant turquoise against pink with clever line work make the characters pop.

 This design from Peter Aurisch is a great example of the artist's painterly, cubism-inspired style.
 His colourful, abstract works have put him in high demand as a tattoo artist.
 Aurisch is currently based in Berlin.